whiteboard-geeks/CalendarInvites/plan.md

    - [ ] Review and test April's configuration

 2. **User Experience Improvements**
-   - [ ] Add "Consultant" to the "Contact Information" section where the user clicks "Send Invite"
+   - [x] Add "Consultant" to the "Contact Information" section where the user clicks "Send Invite"
-   - [ ] Consider color-coding or labeling interface elements by consultant